fkhademi/flightschool-docs/docs/lab1.md

 * _(replace [x] with your pod ID)_
 * _If you want to use copy/paste in this Guacamole web console, use CTRL+ALT+SHIFT on a Windows device or CTRL+CMD+SHIFT on a MacOS device._

-1- Connect into **AWS-SRV1** from the *ALL CONNECTIONS* pane.
+1- Connect into **GCP-SRV1** from the *ALL CONNECTIONS* pane.
 (Tip: use right-click open in new tab)
 2- Run the following commands:
 ```
 ping azure-srv1-priv.pod[x].aviatrixlab.com
-ping gcp-srv1-priv.pod[x].aviatrixlab.com
+ping aws-srv1-priv.pod[x].aviatrixlab.com
 ping aws-srv2-priv.pod[x].aviatrixlab.com
 ping shared-priv.pod[x].aviatrixlab.com
 ```
 ### Expected Results
-None of the ping tests will be successful.
-Look at the Diagram in the Lab 1 Overview and you will see that only Azure and GCP are connected so far, but AWS is not connected, therefore the connectivity tests from AWS Spoke 1 will not work.
+Not all of the ping tests will be successful.
+Look at the Diagram in the Lab 1 Overview and you will see that only Azure and GCP are connected so far, but AWS is not connected, therefore the connectivity tests from GCP to AWS will not work.

 ## Lab 1.4 - Exploring the Aviatrix Gateways
 ### Description